 Beautiful flowers open ivory-white to pale yellow with a dark red spot at the base of each petal, the attractive leaves being deeply three-to-five-lobed, arranged alternately on the stems.
 The fleshy seed pods are also most attractive turning bright red as the fruit matures.
-Native to West Africa, this attractive shrub, hardy to zone 10, has a long list of herbal attributes.
+Native to West Africa, this attractive shrub has a long list of herbal attributes.

 These seeds have already been thoroughly cleaned and should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit and kept moist.
 Keep at between 20-25 degrees C. Seeds sometimes germinate within 4 to 6 weeks although some may take very much longer so please be patient.
 Plant out in the open ground in warmer countries or in a large container elsewhere.

 Common name:True roselle, roselle, red sorrel, Jamaican sorrel, sour-sour and Florida cranberry